ryanwoconnor/faq.twin.villas/README.md

 ## Welcome to Twin Villas Airbnb Info

 Here you will find general information about our Airbnb listings.
-We are continually adding information here for our guests as new questions arrise.
+We are continually adding information here for our guests as new questions arrise or new features are added.
 If you have any feedback or information you think would be helpful to add, please let us know!
 Please also do not hesitate to reach out with any questions, comments, or concerns immediately.
 We like to correct any issues and give guests a stellar experience.

 ### Table of Contents
 1. [Beebe Cove BnB](#beebe-cove-bnb)